 There are many different ways you can reward your customers.
 Rewards range from membership programs to discount pricing to referral programs.
 What’s important is finding a strategy that works for your business and that excites your customers.

 Even if your customers love everything about your brand, it’s likely they won’t go out of their way to advocate for it if it’s not easily sharable.
 If you’re expecting your customers to become ambassadors of your brand, provide them with the tools they need to do it.

 Make sure your products and services are well-advertised, check that your website is easy to access, and consistently update your social media across all platforms.
 Also, make sure you’re engaging customers on these platforms by encouraging user-generated content.
 Anything you can think of that would make customers excited about promoting your brand, you should be doing.

 It takes some work to turn loyal customers into brand ambassadors, but once you do, your business will have a real relationship with people who are very loyal to it.
-Focus on improving your business for the sake of your customers and you’ll be able to transform the way customers see – and talk about – your brand.
+Focus on improving your business for the sake of your customers and you’ll be able to transform the way customers see – and talk about – your brand trust.

 Sarah Niana is a Graphic Designer at Nextiva.
 Prior to Nextiva, she was attending school in Los Angeles & London and obtained a degree in Visual Communication from the Fashion Institute of Design & Merchandising.
 When she’s not at her desk, she loves checking out new restaurants, taking road trips, and hunting for vintage clothes.